jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

         - Id: "{{ InstanceId }}"
 ```

 Once we've done that we need to verify the instance has definitely been removed.
-Remember that the target group allows for existing connections to complete their requests when it is draining, so deregistering the instance doesn't happen instantaenously - this is where the `aws:waitForAwsResourceProperty` helps us.
+Remember that the target group allows for existing connections to complete their requests when it is draining, so deregistering the instance doesn't happen instantaneously - this is where the `aws:waitForAwsResourceProperty` helps us.

 ```yaml
 - name: WaitForDeregisteredTarget